balasan12626/statethon_backend/README.md

 ## Backend Requirements

-Make sure your backend server is running at `http://localhost:3000` and has the `/api/search` endpoint available.
+The backend server is deployed at `https://statethon-backend.onrender.com` and has the `/api/search` endpoint available.

 ## Error Handling